 Important: All printer settings can be impacted by commands from a mismatched or misconfigured driver or software application.
 A printer that is functioning fine after setup but fails or indicates an error after label requests are received is most likely affected by the host side misconfiguration of the driver or printer software settings.
 The host device that generates the printer commands for printing typically has a setup configuration that sends these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

-A note regarding printer setup and configuration
+A note regarding printer setup and configuration:

-The GK888-Series printer can be configured by your driver, host application, or a utility.
-In these examples we will use the Zebra Designer Driver to configure the printer.
+The GK888-Series printer can be configured by your driver, host application, or utility.
+In these examples, we will use the Zebra Designer Driver to configure the printer.
 (The configurations are sent when printing using the driver or printing the driver test page) If you are using a non-Zebra application/driver/label software determine the methods used to set these configurations and be aware the terminology for each setting in your environment may be different.

-1. Understanding your media
+Understanding your media

-When using the ZebraDesigner Driver the configurations are sent to the printer when you request to print a label. (i.e. printing the Windows Test page will send the printer configurations)
+When using the ZebraDesigner Driver the configurations are sent to the printer when you request to print a label.
+(Example: printing the Windows Test page will send the printer configurations)